IdioticRemi/IdioticRemi/README.md

 - ✨ Some experience with Java
 - 🎈 A very tiny bit of python
 - 🔨 Learning Rust, Go and C++
+- 🦊 Learning C at school as well
 - 💾 Experience with linux (Only Arch/Debian-based distros)
 - 🐳 Basic docker (+compose) experience
 - ⚡ Database knowledge (NoSQL: MongoDB, RethinkDB | SQL: MySQL, MariaDB)

 #### What's on his TODO list?

-- 👥 Acquire experience with other people (learn to work in a team)
+- 👥 Acquire experience with other people (learn to work in a team) [✔️]
-- 💻 Learn more programming languages and master the ones I like
+- 💻 Learn more programming languages and master the ones I like [🚧]
-- 💼 Get into a good post-BAC school
+- 💼 Get into a good post-BAC school [✔️]
-- 🛠 Learn Kubernetes and other useful tools
+- 🛠 Learn Kubernetes and other useful tools [🚧]

 #### If you want to get in touch

-- Pro Email: contact@kizuru.fr
+- Student Email: tjolivea@student.42lyon.fr
 - Discord: Remi#5720
 - Snapchat: kuronobakaw